 - Show additional share options

 The announcement takes a page from the big broadcast network playbook, giving PBS a trio of popular titles with two that tap into the crime procedural genre.

-"Sherlock" will present a 21st century spin on the classic detective stories and stars Benedict Cumberbatch ("Atonement,") as Holmes and Martin Freeman (U.K.'s "The Office," "Hot Fuzz") as Dr. Watson.
+“Sherlock” will present a fast-paced 21st century spin on the classic detective stories set in modern-day London and stars Benedict Cumberbatch (“Atonement,”) Holmes and Martin Freeman (“The Office UK,” “Hot Fuzz” as Dr. Watson.